 I really need to spend more time at the range.

-That last line demands that everyone in our group to take a sip of their drink, in the same manner that the game “Hi, Bob” is played.
+That last line demanded that everyone in our group to take a sip of their drink, in the same manner that the game “Hi, Bob” is played.

-In my spare time, I am, with my husband Cy of over 28 years, a lyricist and playwright.
-Our first musical, “Wand,” has been performed a few times, and we hope to get it on Broadway.
-Word on the street is that MTI is interested…
+In my spare time, I was, with my ex-husband Cy of over 34 years, a lyricist and playwright.
+Our first musical, “Wand,” has been performed a few times, but now that I’m widowed, that too is in the past.

 I prefer summer over winter, teamwork over competition, unusual over common, new over used, hot over cold, New York over LA, sunset over sunrise, beach over mountains, tequilla over gin, ubuntu over windows, and my daughter over you.
 Sorry about that last one, just being honest.